FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for? <br />
 As mentioned earlier, this observant system to detect user's energy level can be integrated into a self-order kiosk to provide users with product recommendations.
 Energy-level detection could also be widely applied to workspaces such as fulfillment centers where associates have to work long hour.
 The detection resuls could be utilized to suggest workers take a break when there is a need.
-* What is a good environment for X?
+* What is a good environment for X? <br />
+A good environment would be a location where the lighting and background conditions are great, without distraction that would hinder the system capturing images and facial expressions.
+On the other hand, the network connection would also need to be stable, so high-resolution videos can be uploaded and processed.
-* What is a bad environment for X?
+* What is a bad environment for X? <br />
+On the other hand, a bad environment would be somewhere that comes with noisy data.
+For instance, if there are many people in the background, the system would be challenged and had hard time recognizing the primary user and his/her facial and posture expressions.
+Bad lighting and poor video quality would also affect the interaction and end results.
-* When will X break?
+* When will X break? <br />
+The system will break if being placed in a bad environment as described above as the system cannot properly identify the primary user, resulting in the system processing meaningless data.
 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?